Combined-cycle power plant

 The plant will be built in the municipality of Ahome at the Topolobampo port in Mexico’s Sinaloa state.
 It is expected to provide electricity to approximately three million customers in the country.

 A contract for the construction, commissioning, operation and maintenance of the power plant was awarded to Iberdrola in June 2015.
 Iberdrola will own the plant and will sell the electricity under a 25-year power purchase agreement (PPA) signed with CFE in April 2016.

 The project is estimated to be completed at a cost of $400m and scheduled for completion in January 2019.

 Project details of the Topolobampo II Thermoelectric Plant

-The combined-cycle power plant is a part of a two-stage project that also includes Topolobampo III.
+The combined-cycle power plant is part of a two-stage project that also includes Topolobampo III.
 Adding a generating capacity of 680MW, the second stage of the project will be built adjacent to the first stage.

-Iberdrola will also install facilities such as the power lines and the transformer substation in order to connect the power plant with the Mexican electricity grid.
+Iberdrola will also install facilities such as the power lines and transformer substation in order to connect the power plant with the Mexican electricity grid.
 The project also includes the construction of a new substation.